IM-WADD/Week9Practical2/README.md

 Next, add an event listener to your button that will give your background colour variable a new value when the button is clicked.
 You can call the p5js `color()` function inside your event handler.
 You can also use an anonymous function (traditional or arrow) to implement the event handler as you would in vanilla JS.

-Hopefully this tutorial will help you get started with p5js.
-There are lots of things you can do with this library.
-Here are some suggestions if you would like to go further:
-- Explore the DOM section of the p5js reference.
-It provides its own syntax for adding input elements and capturing events directly on the canvas.
-- p5js always adds the canvas to the end of the `<body>`, after anything else that’s rendered.
+p5js always adds the canvas to the end of the `<body>`, after anything else that’s rendered.
 Take a look at [this page](https://github.com/processing/p5.js/wiki/Positioning-your-canvas) for guidance on how to position the canvas elsewhere.

-- Try translating some of your Processing work (or lecture / practical sample code) from PDM or CT into p5js.
-For example, the Pong game from PDM practical 3 would be a good option.
-Keep in mind that while a lot of the syntax is similar between the two versions there are some differences—keep the p5js reference open as you work.
+Try using CSS to style the canvas in other ways.

-### ThreeJS setup
+### ThreeJS setup and basic usage
-The ThreeJS installation and setup documentation assumes you are using something called NodeJS, which is not permitted for this assessment (because it requires installation which is prone to breaking due to setup difference on different computers).
-The steps below walk you through setup using a CDN rather than Node.
+The recommended approach for working with this library is to use Node.js and Vite.

+To install with Node.js and Vite, create a new Vite project as shown last practical.
+Then,
+1. Open the project in VS Code
+2. Run this terminal command to install ThreeJS: `npm install three`
+3. To check it has installed, open `package.json` and look for "three" in the "dependencies".

+If you would like to use it without dealing with Vite, follow the steps below to set it up using a CDN instead.
 1. Create a new basic HTML page and linked CSS and JS files.
 2. In your HTML file, find the `<script>` tag that links your JS file.
 Add the attribute `type="module"` to the script tag (modules will be explained in week 11).
 This allows you to use the import syntax as shown in the ThreeJS documentation.
 3. Still in the HTML file, add the following code at the very end of the `<head>` element: